UnderminersTeam/UndertaleModTool/README.md

 # Compilation Instructions

-In order to compile the repo yourself, the `.NET Core 8 SDK` or later is required.
+In order to compile the repo yourself, the `.NET Core 10 SDK` or later is required.

+When cloning using Git, make sure to recursively clone submodules (e.g. with `--recurse-submodules`), as a submodule is used for the `Underanalyzer` dependency.

 The following projects can be compiled:
 - `UndertaleModLib`: The core library used by all other projects.